tyrneh/options-implied-probability/TECHNICAL_README.md

 Algorithmic improvements:
 - implement no-arbitrage checks
 - fit IV smile using SABR model
+- infer forward price using a band of near-ATM option-pairs, rather than the one nearest pair
 - American-option de-Americanisation module
 - full term-structure surface (`RNDTermSurface`)